 In an atmosphere that is festive, militant and inclusive all at once, the LGBTQIA+ Pride Parade, or Paris Pride, brings together thousands of people every year to defend equal rights, celebrate identities and demand visibility for LGBTQIA+ communities

-On Saturday 28 June 2025, Paris will host a new edition of the Lesbian, Gay, Bi, Trans, Intersex, Asexual and Queer Pride Parade - also known as Paris Pride or French Pride - organised by Inter-LGBT, which this year celebrates 25 years of commitment.
-More than a parade, it is a strong political act, a moment of gathering to demand equal rights, fight against discrimination and give a voice to gender and sexual minorities.
-The colourful procession will bring together associations, unions, collectives and citizens in solidarity in a festive atmosphere punctuated by floats, committed slogans, music and performances.
-This march is part of a militant tradition, in the tradition of the Stonewall riots (1969), and punctuates a Pride Week full of events throughout the capital.
-It also echoes the International Day Against Homophobia, Transphobia and Biphobia on 17 May, reaffirming the urgency of defending fundamental rights.
+In June 2026, Paris will host another edition of the Lesbian, Gay, Bi, Trans, Intersex, Asexual, and Queer Pride Parade-also known as Paris Pride or French Pride-organized by Inter-LGBT.
+More than just a parade, it is a powerful political statement, a moment of unity to demand equal rights, fight against discrimination, and amplify the voices of gender and sexual minorities.
+The colorful parade will bring together associations, unions, collectives, and supportive citizens in a festive atmosphere punctuated by floats, activist slogans, music, and performances.
+When the parade arrives at Place de la République, the celebration continues from 4pm to 10pm with the Pride Parade’s main stage.
+Hosted by Le Filip and his guests, this major free event features over 6 hours of concerts, drag performances, DJ sets, and inspiring speeches.
+The lineup features an exceptional cast of key figures from the queer scene, including Keïona, Piche, Madame Arthur’s troupe, Lolla Wesh, Montemarco, and Tonya Loren.
+This march is part of a tradition of activism, following in the footsteps of the Stonewall Riots (1969), and caps off a Pride Fortnight filled with events throughout the capital.
+It also coincides with the International Day Against Homophobia, Transphobia, and Biphobia on May 17, reaffirming the urgent need to defend fundamental rights.